 The central belt of Scotland lies between the Scottish Borders and the Highlands where it combines the best of both regions in a stunning collection of mountains, lochs, and forests.

-As the region with the highest population density in Scotland, it’s not surprising that it’s packed with tourist attractions and visitors will find themselves spoilt for choice for things to do, whether it’s walking through the forests of Perthshire or exploring historic sites like Stirling Castle.
+As the region with the highest population density in Scotland it’s not surprising that it’s packed with tourist attractions so visitors will find themselves spoilt for choice for things to do, whether it’s walking through the forests of Perthshire or exploring historic sites like Stirling Castle.

-Central Scotland is one of the top tourist destinations in Britain thanks to the cities of Edinburgh and Glasgow which are home to a variety of top-rated attractions.
+Central Scotland is one of the top tourist destinations in Britain thanks to the cities of Edinburgh and Glasgow which are home to a wide variety of fun attractions.

 But there’s much more to the region than its cities and you don’t have to travel far to find yourself in the heart of one of the most scenic – and underrated – parts of the country.